Princeton-CDH/ppa-django/README.rst

     python manage.py solr_schema

-  Reload the core to ensure schema changes take effect.
+  The manage command will automatically reload the core to ensure schema changes take effect.

 - Bulk import (*provisional*): requires a local copy of HathiTrust data as pairtree provided by rsync.
 Configure the path in `localsettings.py`